 In the context of WordPress, the number of serious candidates for consideration here is extremely limited.
-Despite solutions such as WP Symposium Pro making steady process, there’s still really only one game in town – BuddyPress.
+Despite some of the great solutions out there… there’s still really only one game in town – BuddyPress.

 BuddyPress is an official part of the WordPress family and offers a solution for running a fully-fledged social network via your WordPress site.